uzair-zetasoft/new_trodai/README.md

-# Editor.ai
+# Trod.ai

-Editor.ai is a video editing web application that allows users to import and edit videos.
+Trod.ai is a video editing web application that allows users to import and edit videos.
 Currently, the project consists of the frontend implementation, with authentication via Google.

 ## Installation